Neutralizer/MovementControllerByNeutralizer/README.md

 ### Running the program and how to use a program, that is in Alpha state
 While there is currently a very mediocre GUI, You can select a camera and a preset from it.
 After starting the program and several(no more than 5) seconds pass, a black window will appear, which should detect your movement if it is not very dark in Your room.
 If nothing happens, then check the F.A.Q. <br>
 Insert picture here.<br>
-When You move Your hand in a square on the camera, the program will press that key.
+When You move Your hand in a square on the camera, the program will press the respective key.
 Open a notepad and move your hands in the detection range of the camera, to see how the buttons are being pressed.<br>
 When you are comfortable with the controls, alt tab to your game and enjoy.<br>
 Insert tutorial video here<br>